-Ku-ring-gai Council together with North Sydney, Lane Cove, Mosman, Pittwater, Warringah, Manly and Willoughby Councils, and in conjunction with the Roads and Maritime Services (RMS) has launched a new pedestrian campaign called - Distracted…?
+Ku-ring-gai Council together with Hornsby, North Sydney, Lane Cove, Mosman, Pittwater, Warringah, Manly, Ryde and Willoughby Councils, and in conjunction with the Roads & Maritime Services (RMS) has re-launched the pedestrian campaign called - Distracted…?

 The Distracted…? campaign aims to reduce pedestrian crashes and challenge pedestrians to take responsibility for their own safety when crossing the road urging them to zone in before stepping off the kerb.

-The Distracted…? campaign runs across the seven northern Sydney Councils and will remind pedestrians to stop and be completely aware of all potential dangers before walking onto the road.
+The Distracted…? campaign runs across the ten Northern Sydney Councils and will remind pedestrians to stop and be completely aware of all potential dangers before walking onto the road.

 In today’s technology-driven world it’s easy to zone out with so many portable and hand held gadgets stealing people’s attention away from the real world.
 This can be particularly dangerous for pedestrians who aren’t paying attention to what’s happening on the road.

 Pedestrians become more vulnerable when stepping out from the kerb if their head space is occupied with their music and mobile phones because it limits their hearing and reduces their concentration.